terryyutian/keylogging-demo-webpage/README.md

-## Keystroke_Logging_OpenSource
+## Keystroke_Logging

-This is a keystroke logging mechanism to collect keystroke data for research and development purposes.
+This is a simple website to demonstrate a web-based keystroke logging program that can be used to collect keystroke data for research and development purposes.

-The keystroke logging mechanism unobtrusively collects information about users' keystroke and mouse operations from the front end using a keystroke logging hook written in React JavaScript.
-The information is aggregated and posted to the back end whenever the user submit the responses in the chatbot.
-At the back end, the keystroke information is handled via a FastAPI app that connects to a cloud-based Azure table storage.
-Finally, all the keystroke information is stored in the Azure table storage in tabular format.
+The keystroke logging program unobtrusively collects information about users' keystroke and mouse operations from the front end using a keystroke logging hook written in React JavaScript.

 In the output of keystroke data, as shown below, _Event ID_ indexes the keyboard and mouse operations in chronological order. _EventTime_ denotes the time (in milliseconds) when a key or the mouse was pressed. _Output_ shows the content of the keystroke or mouse event. _Cursor Position_ registers cursor position information to help keep track of the location of the leading edge.
 Additionally, _Text Change_ shows the exact changes made to the current text while _Activity_ indicates the nature of the changes (e.g., Input, Remove/Cut).